Birth Control (cont.)

 Other things to consider when choosing a method of birth control include:

 Are you interested in what others decided to do?
 Many people have faced this decision.
-These personal stories may help you decide.
+Personal stories may help you decide.

 eMedicineHealth Medical Reference from Healthwise